AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-drive-modules.md

 &nbsp;

-## Connecting Google Drive to Workfront Fusion {#connecting-google-drive-to-workfront-fusion}
+## Connecting [!DNL Google Drive] to [!DNL Workfront Fusion]

-If you are @gmail.com or @googlemail.com user you need to create an OAuth client on the [Google Cloud Platform](https://console.developers.google.com/projectselector2/apis/dashboard?supportedpurview=project) in order to obtain Client ID and Client Secret.
+If you are [!DNL @gmail.com] or [!DNL @googlemail.com] user you need to create an OAuth client on [the [!DNL Google Cloud Platform]](https://console.developers.google.com/projectselector2/apis/dashboard?supportedpurview=project) in order to obtain [!UICONTROL Client ID] and [!UICONTROL Client Secret].

-For step-by-step instructions on how to create the OAuth client (and obtain Client ID and Client Secret), see [Connect Adobe Workfront Fusion to Google Services using a custom OAuth client](../../workfront-fusion/connections/connect-fusion-to-google-using-oauth.md).
+For step-by-step instructions on how to create the OAuth client (and obtain [!UICONTROL Client ID] and [!UICONTROL Client Secret]), see [Connect [!DNL Adobe Workfront Fusion] to [!DNL Google Services] using a custom OAuth client](../../workfront-fusion/connections/connect-fusion-to-google-using-oauth.md).

-For instructions about connecting your Google Drive account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your [!DNL Google Drive] account to [!UICONTROL Workfront Fusion], see [Create a connection to [!UICONTROL Adobe Workfront Fusion] - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

-## Google Drive modules and their fields
+## [!DNL Google Drive] modules and their fields

 When you configure [!DNL Google Drive] modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional [!DNL Google Drive] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.